cablelabs/safe/README.md

 Swagger REST API documentation for the controller can be explored when the controller is running on:
 [http://localhost:8088/apidocs/](http://localhost:8088/apidocs/).

-Client PyDoc API can be expored when the controller is running on:
+Client PyDoc API can be explored when the controller is running on:
 [http://localhost:9099/aggregation/](http://localhost:9099/aggregation/).

 ## Tests